practicalli/clojure/docs/clojure-cli/projects/namespace.md

 ```

-> #### Info::Avoid use in Clojure code
+!!!
+INFO "Avoid use form - require should be used"
->The `use` or `:use` expression should not be used in Clojure code as it pulls in everything the namespace and everything that the included namespace also included.
+    The `use` or `:use` form is not recommended as it pulls in everything the namespace and everything that the included namespace also included.
 This can lead to conflicts, especially in larger projects.
-This is seen as a bad practice especially when writing libraries, as you can end up including a great many unused functions into the namespace.

-> As Clojure is typically composed of many libraries, its prudent to only include the specific things you need from another namespace.
-This also helps reduce conflicts when including multiple libraries in your project.
+    As Clojure is typically composed of many libraries, its prudent to only include the specific things you need from another namespace.